RichDeto/comfert/README.md

 This repository contains the data and R code needed to reproduce the results in:

 <br />

-Ciganda, D. & Todd, N. (2021) "Demographic Models of the Reproductive Process: Past, Interlude, and Future".
-Population Studies.
+Ciganda, D. & Todd, N. (2021) "Demographic Models of the Reproductive Process: Past, Interlude, and Future". <br /> Population Studies.
 <https://doi.org/10.1080/00324728.2021.1959943>

 <br />